flexport/quarantine/README.md

 # Quarantine

-Quarantine provide a run-time solution to diagnosing and disabling flaky tests and automates the workflow around test suite maintainence.
+Quarantine provides a run-time solution to diagnosing and disabling flaky tests and automates the workflow around test suite maintenance.

 The quarantine gem supports testing frameworks:
 - [RSpec](http://rspec.info/)